mikejohnson51/AHGestimation/paper/paper.md

 nrow(nwis)
 #>  245

-# Keep only those observation made in the last 10 year,
+# Keep only those observation made in the most recent 10 years,
-# and that fall withing the .5 nls allowance
+# and that fall withing the .5 nls envelope
 (data = nwis  |>
   date_filter(10, keep_max = TRUE) |>
   nls_filter(allowance = .5) )